 We encourage families to discuss how these values may enhance awareness of each other’s needs and offer opportunities for personal wellbeing.

 People thrive when living free from other people’s intrusions into their personal lives, relationships, and personal information.
-We also recognize that privacy is a key factor in children’s healthy and safe development, and must be protected, and negotiated, by their parents or guardians.
+We also recognize privacy as a key factor in children’s healthy and safe development, which must be protected, and negotiated, by parents and guardians.

 We all have an ethical duty to not share another person’s private information without that person’s voluntary and informed consent.
-Sharing such information may cause harm to an individual, his/her/their family, and community, as well as to our society in general.
+Relaying such information may harm the individual, his/her/their family and community, and our society in general.

-We support a high quality of life, consisting of such things as safety from physical and psychological harm, body acceptance, high-degrees of autonomy, and resilience.
-Subsequently, we support families and other social systems in meeting individual needs and aspirations.
+We support a high-quality of life, consisting of safety from physical and psychological harm, body acceptance and neutrality, high-degrees of autonomy, and resilience.
+Hence, we help families and other social systems in meeting the needs of individuals and supporting their aspirations.

 How does one interact with others when no one is watching (or when accepted policies and institutions are unfair)?
-Kindness, honesty, and patience govern our actions and drives our struggles for justice, which can only be achieved when our words are aligned with our actions.
+Kindness, honesty, and patience govern our actions and drive our struggles for justice, which can only be achieved when our words and actions are aligned.

-Learning requires self-reflection if we are to become aware of our personal, cultural, and institutional biases.
-Self-awareness enables us to understand how our thinking is shaped by our (sub)culture, teachers, and experiences.
-In this effort, we can help each other, as we embrace the African proverb that emerged during slavery in the U.S.: “each one teach one.”
+Learning requires self-reflection if we are to become aware of our personal, cultural, and institutional biases that impede learning.
+Self-awareness helps us understand how our thinking is shaped by our (sub)culture, teachers, and experiences.
+In this effort, we can help one another, as we embrace the African proverb: “each one teach one.”